Dates to Remember:

 The Ugly Fat Quarter Challenge

 The current challenge is to make something beautiful for the boutique out of an ugly fabric.
-Ugly fabric fat quarters were exchanged at the January meeting.
 The ugly fabric should be dominant (or at least very noticeable) in whatever you make.

 Please refer to the newsletter for information about the kinds of things that sell at the boutique.
 For anyone else who wants to participate, additional ugly fat quarters will be available at the March 9th club meeting.
 Alternatively, you can pick one of your own fabric out of your own stash.
 Have fun with this one!